demurewolf/isstracker/README.md

 #### Bonus
 - [ ] Host it on some VPS for others to see
 - [ ] ISS travel path until +/- 1 hour
-- [ ] Day/night shift overlay on the world map